Contextual offers at Royal Holloway

 What about an EPQ?

-Where an applicant is taking the Extended Project Qualification (EPQ) alongside other qualifications the EPQ will be taken into consideration and result in lower entry requirements in an offer.
+Where an applicant is taking the Extended Project Qualification (EPQ) alongside A-Levels* the EPQ will be taken into consideration and could result in lower entry requirements in an offer.

 If you then also meet the criteria for the contextual offer this will result in further lowered entry requirements in your UCAS offer.